Exxon Mobil may completely withdraw from Russia by June 24 - sources

 Its deliberations come after dozens of other Western companies - from Apple AAPL.O and Boeing BA.N to BP BP.L, Shell RDSa.L and Equinor EQNR.OL - that have halted business or announced plans to abandon their Russia operations.

-(Reporting by Dmitry Zhdannikov, Sabrina Valle and Reuters bureaux Editing by Mark Potter)
+(Reporting by Dmitry Zhdannikov, Sabrina Valle and Reuters bureau Editing by Mark Potter and Marguerita Choy)

 ((dmitri.zhdannikov@thomsonreuters.com))